wkru/car-evaluation/README.md

 # Car evaluation - decision stumps

-This project requires that the `numpy`
-Python package is installed on your machine.
+This project requires that the `numpy` Python package is installed on the destination machine.